 Since 2015, BHESCo have completed more than 50 projects which reduce energy costs and carbon emissions for their customers.
 They estimate that over the course of their lifetime these projects will reduce CO2 emissions by 5,478 tonnes, which is the same environmental impact as avoiding 6,040 flights from London to New York.

 In addition to the obvious environmental benefits of these projects, BHESCo estimate that by producing their own clean energy and by improving the energy efficiency of their buildings, customers’ stand to save nearly £2 million collectively on their energy costs.

 All of BHESCo’s projects are completed at no upfront cost to customers using what they call a ‘Pay As You Save’ finance model.
-What this means is that BHESCo install brand new energy saving or generating technologies on behalf of their customers, who then repay the upfront cost over a number of years using a portion of the savings achieved in their monthly energy bill.
+What this means is that BHESCo installs a brand new energy-saving or generating technologies on behalf of their customers, who then repay the upfront cost over a number of years using a portion of the savings achieved in their monthly energy bill.

 In this way, everyone can take action on climate change without the obstacles of prohibitive costs or a lack of technical expertise.

 To finance the initial cost of their projects, BHESCo raises money through a community share offer.
 Residents from across the UK are invited to become investors in the co-operative in return for a 5% annual interest rate and a say in how the co-operative is run.

 Since their first share offer in June 2015, BHESCo have successfully raised over £1 million in this way and now have more than 300 shareholder members.